patrick-xie/nba-predictions/README.md

 ### Running the frontend:

-cd into frontend, run 'yarn start'
+cd into frontend, run 'yarn start' in terminal

 ### Running the backend:

-cd into backend, run 'python3 manage.py runserver'
+cd into backend, run 'python3 manage.py runserver' in terminal